Recommended Books Available at the State Library

 In this column that appeared in the July 30,1999 edition of Columbus Business First the author, Ken Campbell, provides suggestions to employers on hiring individuals with disabilities with specific suggestions for hiring the deaf.
 EEOC.

-HITEC Group International is innovative, involved, and driven to ensure a barrier-free, improved quality of life for ALL people.
+HITEC Group International sells assistive products.
+The company describes itself as innovative, involved, and driven to ensure a barrier-free, improved quality of life for ALL people.

 Website of the House Ear Institute with links to the Children’s Auditory Research and Evaluation (CARE)Center, trends in hearing research, diseases of the ear and hearing health.